MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-terraform-ubuntu.md

   - AWS-ACCESS-key-ID=AWS access key
   - AWS-SECRET-access-key=AWS secret key

-- From the Azure CLI, navigate to the `azure-arc-servers-jumpstart/aws/ubuntu/terraform` directory of the cloned repo.
+- From the Azure CLI, navigate to the `Azure Arc servers-jumpstart/aws/ubuntu/terraform` directory of the cloned repo.

 - Export the environment variables you edited by running [`scripts/vars.sh`](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/aws/ubuntu/terraform/scripts/vars.sh) with the source command as shown below.
 Terraform requires these to be set for the plan to execute properly.
 Note that this script will also be automatically executed remotely on the AWS virtual machine as part of the Terraform deployment.